 - The school budget, received from Sunderland Local Authority, includes money for supporting children with SEND.
 This is determined on the basis of needs in the school. - The Head Teacher decides on the deployment of resources for Special Educational Needs and Disabilities in consultation with Bishop Chadwick Trust, the board of directors and the school governors. - The Head Teacher and the SENDCo discuss all the information they have about SEND in the school, including the children getting extra support already, other children needing extra support and the children who have been identified as not making as much progress as would be expected.
-They then decide what resources/training and support is needed.
+They then decide what resources/training and support is needed. - We recognise that parents are the first providers of learning for their children and understand their difficulties the best.
+We will discuss with you and your child any challenges you feel exist and work together to find solutions to overcome the concerns.

-- We recognise that parents are the first providers of learning for their children and understand their difficulties the best.
-We will discuss with you and your child any challenges you feel exist and work together to find solutions to overcome the concerns. - We will ask your child for their views on how they would like to be supported.
-These views are collated together onto a document called a One Page Profile. - As a school we will set the highest possible expectations for your child, aiming to build skills that will support them throughout their life as future citizens of our community. - Our teaching builds on what your child already knows, can do and can understand, and provides appropriate support to meet new learning challenges in a broad based curriculum - Different ways of teaching are used so that your child is fully involved in learning in class.
+- As a school we will set the highest possible expectations for your child, aiming to build skills that will support them throughout their life as future citizens of our community. - Our teaching builds on what your child already knows, can do and can understand, and provides appropriate support to meet new learning challenges in a broad based curriculum - Different ways of teaching are used so that your child is fully involved in learning in class.
 This may involve things like using more practical learning. - Specific strategies (which may be suggested by the SENDCo) are in place to support your child to learn. - Your child's teacher will have carefully checked on your child's progress and will have decided that your child has a gap or gaps in their understanding/learning and needs some extra support to help them make the best possible progress. - Provision is made so that whenever possible SEND children access a broad range of learning experiences alongside their peers.
 This includes opportunities for extracurricular activities during and after the school day